reefkha2/domestic-violence-response-coach/README.md

      --stack-name domestic-violence-response-system \
      --capabilities CAPABILITY_NAMED_IAM
    ```

+#### Option 2: Using AWS Console
+1. Sign in to the AWS Management Console and open the CloudFormation console at https://console.aws.amazon.com/cloudformation/

+2. Choose "Create stack" > "With new resources (standard)"

+3. In the "Specify template" section, select "Upload a template file"

+4. Click "Choose file" and select the `simplified_template.yaml` file from your local copy of this repository

+5. Click "Next"

+6. Enter a stack name (e.g., "domestic-violence-response-system")

+7. Review the parameters (you can keep the default values) and click "Next"

+8. On the "Configure stack options" page, click "Next"

+9. On the "Review" page, scroll down and check the box acknowledging that CloudFormation might create IAM resources

+10. Click "Create stack" and wait for the deployment to complete (typically 5-10 minutes)

 3. Monitor the deployment in the AWS CloudFormation console.
 Deployment typically takes 5-10 minutes to complete.